igorcandeia/bank/README.md

 | [Postgres](https://start.ktor.io/p/postgres)                           | Adds Postgres database to your application                                         |
 | [Exposed](https://start.ktor.io/p/exposed)                             | Adds Exposed database to your application                                          |

+## Requirements

+All you need to run is:
+- Java
+- Docker

 ## Building & Running